Torquil Norman: Career

 Norman, who was previously appointed a Commander of the Order of the British Empire, stepped down as chairman of the Roundhouse Trust in 2007, and was knighted the same year for his "services to the arts and to disadvantaged young people".
-In 2007 he won the Beacon Fellowship Prize for his work with young people through the Roundhouse Trust.
+In 2007, he won the Beacon Fellowship Prize for his work with young people through the Roundhouse Trust.

 A collector of classic aeroplanes, Norman wrote a vivid account of flying a DH Leopard Moth across the Atlantic.
-In 1995 Norman and Henry Labouchère undertook a long distance flight in a light aircraft, culminating in their East-West trans-Atlantic flight in a (then) 59-year-old De Havilland Dragonfly, with both of them being awarded the Certificate of Merit by the Royal Aero Club.
+In 1995 Norman undertook a trans-Atlantic flight in a De Havilland Dragonfly that was delivered to its original customer in 1937.
+In 2000 he flew a 67-year-old Moth across the Atlantic; the plane became the oldest plane to cross the Atlantic.

 Norman went on to found the Global Vehicle Trust (GVT) to provide simple, affordable, and versatile transport for rural areas in developing countries using a purpose-built truck designed and conceptualised by Sir Gordon Murray.
-GVT established OX Delivers as a for-profit entity to carry out GVT's goals, using a scalable business model that enables electric transport to be accessible, affordable, and reliable in emerging markets.
-The OX truck has since shifted away from diesel, and was redesigned to be fully electric.
+Although the initial idea was that OX trucks would be sold to customers in developing countries for their own use, GVT established OX Delivers to operate the trucks and to sell space on its trucks to customers who need to transport goods out of rural areas in developing countries.

-Personal life
+Personal life and death

 On 8 July 1961, Norman married Lady Elizabeth Ann Montagu, the daughter of Victor Montagu, 10th Earl of Sandwich.
-They have five children, including Conservative Party MP Jesse Norman, the artist Amy Sharrocks, and ten grandchildren.
+They had five children, including Conservative Party MP Jesse Norman and the artist Amy Sharrocks, and ten grandchildren.

+Norman died on 19 March 2025, at the age of 91.